andrechristikan/ack-nestjs-boilerplate-docs/features/response.md

 ### Usage

-!> Don't forget to set return type of promise
+!> Don't forget to set the return type of promise

-`@ResponsePaging` return type will be use for server side paging.
+`@ResponsePaging` return type will be used for server-side paging.

 ```typescript
 import { ResponsePaging } from 'src/utils/response/response.decorator';